arvdevable/arvdevable/README.md

 ### Hey there!
 Hi, I'm arvdevable.
-I'm a multi-genre music producer, music -- or story writer, photographer, and a time consumer being.
+I'm a multi-genre music producer, music -- or story writer, photographer, graphic designer (I think), and a time consumer being.

 ---